A Polyhedral Homotopy Algorithm For Real Zeros: Preliminaries

-In summary, coherent fine mixed subdivisions of $\sum_{i = 1}^k \conv(A_i)$ can be understood by studying the vertices of the secondary polytope $\Sigma(\A)$ and the corresponding secondary cones.

-\begin{remark} At various parts of this article (in our theorem statements and algorithms) we work with triangulations.
+In summary, coherent fine mixed subdivisions of $\sum_{i = 1}^k \conv(A_i)$ are encoded by the vertices of the secondary polytope $\Sigma(\A)$ and the corresponding secondary cones. \begin{remark} At various parts of this article (in our theorem statements and algorithms) we work with triangulations.
 For a generic lifting function $\omega$ the induced polyhedral subdivision $\Delta_{\omega}$ is a triangulation.
 The proof of \cite[Proposition 2.2.4]{triangulations} suggests an algorithm, albeit an inefficient one, to check whether a given lifting is generic.
 The question of finding an efficient algorithm to check genericity of a lifting is an interesting question, but it lies beyond the scope of our paper. \end{remark}

-\subsection{Viro's Patchworking Method}
+\subsection{Viro's patchworking method}

 In this section we introduce Viro's patchworking method for complete intersections.
 For further details and relations to Hilbert's 16th problem, we kindly refer the reader to Viro's survey \cite{virosurvey}.
-For further background information on tropical geometry see e.g., \cite{mikhalkin,Maclagan:Sturmfels}.
+For further background information on tropical geometry see e.g., \cite{rau,mikhalkin,Maclagan:Sturmfels}.
 For implementations of patchworking technique please see \cite{ViroSage} and \cite{joswigviro}. \begin{definition} Let $A=\{ \Vector{a}_1, \Vector{a}_2, \ldots, \Vector{a}_m \} \subset \Z^{n}$ and $\Delta_{\omega}$ be a coherent triangulation of $A$ given by a lifting function $\omega : A \rightarrow \R$.
 We define the associated \textit{\struc{tropical variety}} as